COVID-19 Prevention Protocols

-- Each participant and staff member will be given a name tag which also identifies their own Pod.
-This name tag must be worn every day for the entirety of the retreat.
-Young children will receive new color-coded name tag stickers each day.
+- Each participant and staff member will be given a name tag which identifies their Household or Pod.
+This name tag must be worn every day for the entirety of the Retreat.
+Young children will receive new name tag stickers each day.

 Handwashing & Sanitizing

 - Washing hands with soap and water for a minimum of 20 seconds is required before all meals, after going to the bathroom and recommended as often as possible throughout the day.

 - Hand sanitizer and disinfectant will be stationed at locations around campus and provided to each Household to utilize throughout the day after touching shared surfaces.

 - Masks are required for all participants ages 3 and up when entering any public building on campus when participating in any facilitated program and strongly recommended during any physically-distant interactions with guests or staff members not in their Household or Pod, both indoors and outdoors.

 - A medical professional will be onsite for the entire Passover Retreat.
 The medical professional will be responsible for approving the screening questionnaire, managing the intake of all guests and daily health checks.
 They will also be on-call for the duration of the Retreat for any medical emergencies which may arise.

 - • Guests may not leave the property during the Passover Retreat.
 If there is an urgent need please speak with Rachel Herman

 • Sanitizing of high touch points will occur throughout campus multiple times a day by staff.